The Most Common Ofsted Deep Dive Questions 2024: With SLT Recommendations For How To Answer And Prepare For Them

 Those schools that have their own confident maths specialists in school regularly use these primary intervention lesson packs to focus on each child’s gaps.

-Third Space Learning’s maths resources can be used as examples of where lessons and resources are differentiated and scaffolded to ensure all pupils can access the curriculum and catch up with the rest of the class.
+Third Space Learning’s maths resources are examples of differentiated and scaffolded lessons and resources to ensure all pupils can access the curriculum and catch up with the rest of the class.

 While premium Third Space Learning maths hub users have access to the entire range of hundreds of maths resources, every teacher and school leader can download samples for free.
 Both premium and free Third Space Learning maths hub users can find the resources they need in minutes

-Resources for KS3 and KS4 can be found in the Secondary Resource Library, for which there is no log in required.
+You can find resources for KS3 and KS4 in the Secondary Resource Library, there is no log in required.

 Free resources